fetchai/docs/README.md

 ## Updating docs

-### creating docs for fetch.ai employees:
+### Creating docs for fetch.ai employees:

-Select the appropriate place and create a new file ending in `.mdx`.
-Then, update the `_meta.json` at the same level as the create file.
+Select the appropriate route, and create a new file ending in `.mdx`.
+Then, update the `_meta.json` at the same level as the created file.
 You'll need to add your newly created page to the meta file like below:

 ```
 {